ProjectMitosisOS/ProjectMitosisOS/README.md

 - **KRCore**: the kernel-mode RDMA communication library on which our systems depend on.

 - **Mitosis-Core**: the core repo which provides the "Remote Fork" system primitive.

+The repos will be ready soon (Around 2022/11/20).

 ## Features